Research Highlights

 • Yuanchen Dong, Shuwen Zhang, Zhaolong Wu, Xuemei Li, Weili Wang, Yanan Zhu, Svetla Stoilova-McPhie, Ying Lu*, Daniel Finley, Youdong Mao (2019).
 Cryo-EM structures and dynamics of substrate-engaged human 26S proteasome.
 Nature.
 565(7737):49-55.

+VI.
 Deciphering the Death Code of Protein Molecules

 Related publications: